 With Devin Singletary sidelined for the second consecutive week, Tyrone Tracy Jr. once again took full advantage of his expanded opportunity.
 The rookie carried the ball 17 times for 50 yards and the first touchdown of his NFL career, but it was the passing game where he really made an impact.
 The converted wide receiver caught all six passes thrown his way for 57 yards, matching Darius Slayton as the team's leading receiver.
 This production came one week after Tracy ran for 129 yards while averaging over seven yards per carry against the Seahawks, which led to back-to-back nominations for Rookie of the Week.

-It remains to be seen if Singletary will return to the field this week.
-The veteran was a limited participant throughout the week last week before being ruled out on Saturday, and has once again been listed as limited participant in practice this week.
-Whether or not he returns, Tracy could earn himself a bigger role in the offense.
+Singletary was a limited participant throughout the week last week before being ruled out on Saturday, and has once again been listed as limited participant in practice this week.
+However, the veteran back is not listed on the final injury report and coach Daboll said Friday he is "good to go."
+Regardless of Singletary's return, Tracy could earn himself a bigger role in the offense.
 The 24-year-old has proven to be difficult to bring down, as he has forced six missed tackles over the last two games while catching 11 of 13 targets thrown his way.

 "I think Tyrone has capitalized on his opportunities," assistant head coach/offensive coordinator Mike Kafka said Thursday.
 "So, depending on the game plan, depending on the week, depending on the flow of the game, how things are going, that can determine a lot of things.
 Whether they're getting touches or not.
 He's done a great job with his opportunities in the pass game, in the screen game, in the running game.
 So, we're just going continue to build off that."